 [1] Contributing to Assets Is Not Dispositive of the Property Division

 The contribution of each party to the acquisition, preservation, and appreciation of the assets is one of the factors which the courts consider when determining the asset division.
 Conn.
 Gen. Stat. § 46b-81.
 While all assets owned on the date of the dissolution may be allocated to either party, the contributions factor allows the court to determine the monetary and non-monetary efforts made by each party to the total marital estate.
-Additionally, assets which were acquired prior to the marriage, though inheritance or gift, may also be assessed under this statutory criteria; yet the mere fact that there is an inheritance does not automatically require that those assets be awarded to the party receiving the inheritance.
+Additionally, assets which were acquired prior to the marriage, though inheritance or gift, may also be assessed under this statutory criterion; yet the mere fact that there is an inheritance does not automatically require that those assets be awarded to the party receiving the inheritance.
 Wood v.
 Wood, 160 Conn.
 App.
 708 (2015).
 However, the fact that an asset was owned in whole or in part at the time of the dissolution does not exempt it from being awarded to the other spouse.
 Martin v.
 Martin, 101 Conn.
 App.
 106 (2007).

 Assessing contributions is very fact sensitive.
 While the court may consider how the property was acquired, that is not to be dispositive of how the property is distributed at the time of the dissolution.
 Tracey v.
 Tracey, 97 Conn.
 App.
 122 (2006).
 A party will not be rewarded for using assets, owned by the other spouse prior to the marriage, solely for his or her own benefit and splurging on non-essential items.
 Casey v.
 Casey, 82 Conn.
 App.
 378 (2004).
 However, if a party contributes to preserving an inheritance, especially to the detriment of other assets, that claim must be clearly presented.
 Golden v.
 Mandel, 110 Conn.
 App.
 376 (2008).
 A party who does not assist in preserving assets and was at fault for the breakdown of the marriage may support a disparate award of assets, which will not be considered punitive.
 Dubicki v.
 Dubicki, 186 Conn.
 709 (1982).
+A party who had assets at the time of the marriage who also dissipated assets could not prevail on a claim that the trial court improperly awarded the other party with certain of those assets, especially when the court did not provide her with a long-term alimony order.
+Pencheva-Hasse v.
+Hasse, 221 Conn.
+App.
+113 (2023).

 #Comment Begins